Henrikas Danilevičius: Early life

-he was educated at home.
-After moving to Alytus, from 1932 to 1933 he attended the Miroslavas gymnasium.
+he was educated privately at home.
+After moving to Alytus, from 1932 to 1933 he attended the Miroslavas gymnasium, though at one point he attended second and third grades in Panevėžys as his father was stationed there.

 He further attended gymnasiums in Alytus (1933-1934), Panevėžys (1934-1936) and Zarasai (1936-1937) respectively.
-In 1937 he traveled to Kaunas to study at the Kaunas higher technic school, which he attended up until the Soviet occupation of Lithuania.
-In 1940 he got a job as a technician in Kaunas, as he did not have enough money to pay for his education; his father's pension was lost due to his death in service, as well as his family's wealth being confiscated.
-From 1941 to 1944 he worked as a technician in Zarasai, supporting his mother and sister.
+In 1937, he traveled to Kaunas to study at the Kaunas higher technic school, which he attended up until the Soviet occupation of Lithuania.
+In 1940, he got a job as a technician in Kaunas, as he did not have enough money to pay for his education; his father's pension was lost due to his death while being stationed at a train station in Kaunas, as well as his family's wealth being confiscated.
+From 1941 to 1944, he worked as a technician in Zarasai, supporting his mother and sister.
 In 1944, as the war was coming to an end, Danilevičius was betrothed to medic Sofia Jurgelionytė and traveled to Žemaitija to his relatives to invite them to the upcoming wedding.
 While visiting Eržvilkas in the Tauragė district, Lithuania was re-occupied by the Soviet Union.
 To avoid repressions he stayed in Žemaitija and decided to work there.
 Here he contacted the local partisans of Eržvilkas and became an active member of the partisan movement.

 As a teacher

-By 1945 Danilevičius was a teacher in Eržvilkas gymnasium.
-After the partisan company was reorganized into the Lydis (later - Butigeidis) company in 1945, he worked in the headquarters of the company.
+By 1945, Danilevičius was a teacher in Eržvilkas gymnasium.
+After the partisan company was reorganized into the Lyda (later Butigeidis) company in 1945, he worked in the headquarters of the company.
 Later on, he headed its information division.
-Danilevičius mainly organized the delivery of medical supplies and underground press of the resistance.
+Danilevičius mainly organized the delivery of medical supplies and the underground press of the resistance.
 After the persecution of Soviet security increased, he briefly went into armed resistance, but after the suspicions subsided, he returned to work as a teacher.
-From 1945 to 1946 he was the director of the gymnasium in Eržvilkas.
-After the leader (and also a teacher of Eržvilkas gymnasium) of the Lydis company went to study in Vilnius, Danilevičius essentially became the head of the partisan company.
+From 1945 to 1946, he was the director of the gymnasium in Eržvilkas.
+After the leader (and also a teacher of Eržvilkas gymnasium) of the Lydis company went to study in Vilnius, Danilevičius essentially became the head of the partisan company in 1945.
 He jointly organized negotiations between partisan companies in order to establish a district on equal footing.
 After fear of being tracked down by Soviet agents, in 1946 he went into the underground resistance, publicly declaring that he was shot by partisans for being the director of a high school.